oobecomau/desktop.gov.au/docs/as-built-as-configured/office-365.md

 Cloud-native connector configuration assumes Office 365 is not configured with a 3rd party gateway for mail flow.

-Agencies that are required to route traffic through a 3rd party mail gateway will require connectors to be configured.
+Organisations that are required to route traffic through a 3rd party mail gateway will require connectors to be configured.

 `Exchange Online admin center > Mail flow > Connectors`